Small-Angle Scattering: Form factors

 \section{Form factors}

+There are different usages of the term form factor in the literature.
+The term applied in SAS is the squared magnitude of the Fourier transform of the scattering length density contrast of an individual particle, describing scattering from particles of a given shape and size.
+Note this is structurally similar, but not identical to the atomic form factor in X-ray crystallography, where the form factor is the Fourier transform of the electron density around an atom and therefore represents a scattering amplitude.
+The scattered intensity is obtained from the squared magnitude of this quantity.

 As described above, the phase problem usually prevents an analytic reconstruction of the structure from the scattered intensity by an inverse Fourier transform.
 There are approaches attempting the direct reconstruction of direct space information \cite{weyerich1999small} or reconstruction from bead model annealing / Monte Carlo simulation \cite{koutsioubas2016denfert,grant2018ab}.
-All these approaches have in common that a direct analytic expression for the scattering is not foreseen, and can therefore not be used as a starting point of the analysis.
+All these approaches have in common that a direct analytic expression for the scattering is not foreseen, and therefore it is hard to use them as a starting point of the analysis.
 In the past, the model based analysis has been the most applied approach for the analysis of small-angle scattering data.
 Here, predetermined structures undergo a Fourier transform, whose result is then used to calculate a scattering pattern.
-This results in the most cases in analytic expressions that can be directly fitted to the data and are often used in a catalog-like manner in order to determine the structure of the sample.
-As most geometric forms can be approximated either as a sphere, a disk or a rod (see Fig.\ref{fig:formFactors}) these are the forms that are going to be discussed here.
+This results in the most cases in analytic expressions that can be directly fitted to the data and are often used in a reference-based manner in order to determine the structure of the sample.
+As most geometric forms can be approximated either as a sphere, a disk or a rod (see Fig.\ref{fig:formFactors}) these forms are discussed below.
 More elaborate structures are available and can in principle be calculated for any structure where the form can be described by an analytic expression.
-A short, and by no means complete, list of programmes for the evaluation of SAS data is SasView (https://www.sasview.org), SasFit (https://kur.web.psi.ch/sans1/SANSSoft/sasfit.html) and Scatter (http://www.esrf.eu/UsersAndScience/Experiments/ CRG/BM26/SaxsWaxs/DataAnalysis/Scatter\#).
+A short, and by no means complete, list of programs for the evaluation of SAS data is SasView (https://www.sasview.org), SasFit (https://kur.web.psi.ch/sans1/SANSSoft/sasfit.html) and Scatter (http://www.esrf.eu/UsersAndScience/Experiments/ CRG/BM26/SaxsWaxs/DataAnalysis/Scatter\#).

+The mathematical rationalization for the use of form (and actually structure) factors comes from Eqs. \ref{eq:Amp2Int} and \ref{eq:ampSLD}.
+With those two equations we can write

+Here we are running the sums over all scattering centers ${N_{\mathrm{scatterers}}}$ in the sample.
+Exploiting the properties of the sum and the exponential function we can pull this together in one term of the form

+This expression means that we sum over all scattering centers at positions $\vec{r}_i$ with identical scattering power $b$.
+Since the expression is independent of the choice of coordinate origin, we may separate the sum into contributions originating from scattering centers within the same particle and from scattering centers belonging to different particles.